ByteOtter/journey/content/posts/perl/index.md

 However, I ran into a problem.
 A very peculiar one as well.
-Part of submissions for the `os-autoinst-distri-opensuse` repo, where the test files for openSUSE are located, is providing a verification run on that PRs code to show to maintainers that it works and does what it is intended to do.
+Part of submissions for the `os-autoinst-distri-opensuse` repo, where the test files for openSUSE are located, is a verification run on that PR's code to show to maintainers that it works and does what it is intended to do.

 When I triggered my verification run, however, it failed almost immediately with a compile error.